 Indy Autonomous Challenge

-Technology and innovation took center stage on the track thanks to free practice, qualifying and the timed race of the Indy Autonomous Challenge, a challenge that saw the Dallara AV-23 compete guided by a control software which, using sensors, supercomputer and implementation hardware, allows the car to drive autonomously.
-The software is programmed by students and researchers from the most important universities and research centers in the world: Politecnico di Milano, University of Modena and Reggio Emilia, Korea Advanced Institute of Science and Technology (KAIST), Technische Universität München (TUM) and the USA MIT-PITT-RW team, that is Massachusetts Institute of Technology (MIT) in collaboration with the University of Pittsburgh, Rochester Institute of Technology (RIT), and University of Waterloo.
+Autonomous driving software has been developed by students and researchers from some of the most prestigious universities and research centres in the world, including: Politecnico di Milano, Università degli Studi di Modena e Reggio Emilia, Korea Advanced Institute of Science and Technology (KAIST), Technische Universität München (TUM) and the US MIT-PITT-RW team, formed by the Massachusetts Institute of Technology (MIT), in collaboration with the University of Pittsburgh, the Rochester Institute of Technology (RIT) and the University of Waterloo.

-The Indy Autonomous Challenge has brought a special exhibition to MIMO that further tests the teams and their single-seaters, engaged up to now in autonomous driving competitions on the oval of the track in the United States, where they have also reached 280 km/h h.
+During the 2025 edition, the Indy Autonomous Challenge brought a special exhibition to MIMO that further tested the teams and their cars, already protagonists of high-speed competitions on oval circuits in the United States, where they reached peaks of 280 km/h.

 Media